ExpressionEngine/ExpressionEngine-User-Guide/source/general/date_localization.rst

 Settings </cp/settings/general>` area of your Control Panel.
-If you prefer that the localization settings of a particular member be used as the site default this can be specified in the :menuselection:`My Account --> Administrative Options` page.
+If you prefer that the localization settings of a particular member be used as the site default this can be specified in the :menuselection:`Profile -> Personal Settings` page.

 If you do not wish to permit your members to set their own localization preferences you can disable the feature in the :doc:`Membership